Lawyer champions migrant rights in a divided America

-SAN DIEGO, Calif.
-(Border Report) – When she was a senior in high school, Dulce Garcia knew what to do with her life: go to college and get a degree, go to law school and make a million dollars by the time she turned 30.
+SAN DIEGO (Border Report) — When she was a senior in high school, Dulce Garcia knew what to do with her life: go to college and get a degree, go to law school and make a million dollars by the time she turned 30.

 Garcia went to the school counselor so he would help her pick what university to attend.
 That’s when her world almost crumbled.
 Almost.